-Distribution agreement or Letter of Interest (service productions excluded)
+Distribution agreement or Letter of Interest (international productions excluded)

 The applications received are ranked on the basis of the date of complete application.
-Decisions will be made by the Federal Minister of Economy within seven weeks upon receipt of a complete submission only after availability of financial coverages.
+Decisions will be made by the Federal Minister for Digital and Economic Affairs within seven weeks upon receipt of a complete submission only after availability of financial coverages.
 Once approval has been granted the shooting must begin within six months.
 Funds will generally be disbursed in three instalments: upon the start of filming, upon the submission of a rough edit, and after verification of the final costs.

 Which criteria does my film have to fulfil?

 The film must pass the Cultural Test as stipulated in the funding guidelines.